 Once you’ve decided on a location for your training program, it’s important to know what to expect.
 Most training courses will last anywhere from four to eight months (no more than a year, at most), and will cover a variety of necessary topics that you’ll use on a daily basis.

 From a classroom standpoint, a phlebotomist in training will learn all aspects of human anatomy, including the respiratory system, circulatory system, and nervous system.
 Since as a phlebotomist, your main job is drawing blood, it’s important to know as much about the body as possible.

-Secondly, training covers standard procedures for phlebotomists, including how to interact with patients, knowing how to properly label blood samples, and how to work in a medical lab.
+Secondly, training covers standard procedures for phlebotomists, including how to interact with patients, knowing how to label blood samples properly, and how to work in a medical lab.

 Finally, standard phlebotomy training will be ‘in the field.’
 After all, it’s extremely important to know how to draw blood safely, effectively, and efficiently.
 Many training programs require you to perform a certain amount of venipunctures before you can complete the actual course.

 Venipuncture is simply the act of drawing blood and working underneath a supervisor.
 You will have to perform successful blood draws on your fellow phlebotomy students a designated amount of times before you can even consider working on patients.

 Once you’ve completed a training program, it’s up to you to go the ‘extra mile’ and go for your certification.
 Again, this isn’t required in all states, but there’s a good chance that could change, and having your license in phlebotomy is a good way to ensure you’ll be one step ahead of your competition in a job field that is becoming increasingly competitive.

 Getting your license will take another one to two months, and typically requires the completion of a test to officially become certified.
 You must pass this test with a score of 70% or higher.
 What is important to consider at this stage is what type of license you’d like to have.